top of page

 But, when it is too cold outside, feel free to enjoy world class museums.
 Notably, the National Museum, the Norwegian Museum of Cultural History and the Munch Museum, among many others.

-Though not was colorful as cities like Zagreb, there are wonderful highlights throughout parts of Oslo that add a splash of color…very welcome while walking the streets in the cold winter.
+Though not was colorful as cities like Zagreb or Stockholm, there are wonderful highlights throughout parts of Oslo that add a splash of color…very welcome while walking the streets in the cold winter.

 Getting to and around Oslo